10 tips to get ready

-Taking a few minutes to prepare for your appointment can be really helpful, particularly if you are feeling nervous or anxious.
-These tips will help you feel in control and get the most out of the limited time you may have with your doctor:
+Taking a few minutes to prepare for your appointment can be helpful.
+Particularly if you are feeling nervous or anxious.
+These tips may help you feel more in control and get the most out of the time you have with your healthcare professional:

 3. Be informed about psoriasis